codefellows/seattle-201d87/class-13/warm-up/README.md

 # Render List

-This folder includes and HTML and JavaScript file, use them to accomplish the following:
+This folder includes an HTML and JavaScript file, use them to accomplish the following:

 * Render all of values in the `values` array in an unordered HTML list.